Be careful what you wish for because sometimes the sounds of silence are deafening.

-For those not familiar, Nanowrimo is the month of November and writers strive to write fifty-thousand words in thirty days.
-There are support groups to help us get there.
+For those not familiar, Nanowrimo is in the month of November, and writers strive to write fifty-thousand words in thirty days.
+There are support groups to help get there.
 Most writers ask spouses to help out with more around the house during the month.
 I’ve even heard of people pre-making suppers for a month so they can focus on writing.

-Before we all take up the fifty-thousand words a month goal, here are seven reasons why stretch goals can sometimes make you fail:
+And science agrees with you.
+Here are seven reasons why unrealistic stretch goals can sometimes make you fail:

-You don’t consider your resources – How many hours a day do you actually have to write?
+You don’t consider your resources – In the example of NaNoWriMo, you have to consider how many hours a day you actually have to write.
+If you’re goal is to learn a new language, same thing.
+How much time do you have?
 If we assume you sleep seven hours a night, that leaves seventeen hours.
 Most of us have day jobs, that include a commute.
 That leaves seven hours.
 Still, sounds like a lot.
 Until you remember those seven hours also include exercising, helping the kids with their homework, making dinner, showering, spending time with your spouse, etc. Maybe an hour a day is still realistic, maybe it isn’t.
 But it’s something to think about.

-Focused on Short Term – You might set a short term goal, like Nanowrimo, but what is the cost of achieving the goal?
+Focused on Short Term – When you set a short term goal, you have to consider the cost of achieving the goal.
+Let’s say your goal is to rebuild the engine on your classic car in a month.
 How is your family going to respond to mac & cheese every night (my toddler excluded)?
-Once you’ve gone down this route, how long does it take to rebuild support from your spouse?
+How long does it take to rebuild support from your spouse?
 The last thing you want is your cheering section at home to become another obstacle you face.
 Don’t believe me?
 Imagine if one of your co-workers came to you and said they were taking on a special project, and as such, you’d be expected to stay and work unpaid overtime for the next month.

-Focus Exclusively on the Goal – If you focus exclusively on word count, you can miss other areas that are import.
+Focus Exclusively on the Goal – If you focus exclusively on a narrow goal, you can miss other areas that are important.
 Like editing.
 Plotting.
 Character development.
 Spending a little bit of time on the front end can really help with the story and make the rewriting process a little less painful.
 And, if the goal is word count, how do you judge editing?
 Particularly when editing can involve negative word count?
 Yet, editing is such a vital process of writing.

 Goal Impresses Rather than Guides – I’ve seen people like this.
 “I’m going to do 100 push-ups” is a great goal.
 But, you don’t go from spending your days playing Mario Kart to doing 100 push-ups.
 You need a plan with smaller goals.
-I’ve seen writers sometimes do this, too.
-The person who is going to punch out as many words a day as Stephen King.
-Again, maybe that is the ultimate goal, but you’ve got some work to do before you get there.
-Giving yourself these leads into the next issue.
+Whatever your ultimate goal, you’ve got some work to do before you get there.

 Failing can be Excusable – When you set unrealistic goals, it’s easy to excuse not meeting them because, well, they weren’t all that achievable.
 They were a stretch goal, and you weren’t able to stretch that much.

 Failing becomes Accepted – Once you can be excused for not reaching the goal, failing becomes acceptable.
-How many people fail Nanowrimo and are totally fine with it?
+How many people fail to ever be able to do a 5k run that started the process and are totally fine with it?

 Failing becomes Expected – Once failure becomes expected, well, you don’t really have a goal anymore, do you?
-I know I’ve seen this in corporate America, in myself, and in other writers.
+I know I’ve seen this in corporate America more times than I can count

 So, while goal-setting has a lot of positive effects, it has some dark sides that people don’t always consider.